NickWaterton/Timelapse-Video-for-3D-printer/README.md

 Or any of the other zillions of ways to get ffmpeg in Ubuntu.

 ## Usage
-If the ffmpeg executable is not in your path, or you are on windows, you need to specify the location and name of the ffmpeg executable on the command line.
+If the ffmpeg executable is not in your path, you need to specify the location and name of the ffmpeg executable on the command line.
+You don't need to do this if the executable is in the current directory.
 You can now generate an .mp4 file time lapse video like this:

 ```bash